bernicesmu/ESDGroup2/README.md

 3. Additionally, ensure that `restart: always` is set on the service tied with the deleted volume / database.
 This is to prevent instances where `docker` takes longer to initialize the db and your service is unable to connect to it.

 ### Notes
-The credentials for the AMQP and Telegram Bot set up is not included in this GitHub repository for security reasons.
+The credentials for the AMQP and Telegram Bot set up are not included in this GitHub repository for security reasons.